fmaussion/fmaussion.github.io/_posts/2024-08-25-diss_checklist.md

 The checks below are non-negotiable.
 Failing to abide by these simple checks will most likely prevent you from getting an outstanding mark.
 They are very easy to avoid: just go through the list!

 - **Stay healthy**
-  - Take regular breaks and long, deep breaths — a 5-minute break every 30 minutes makes you much more productive and settled.
-  - Work in groups — it helps to stay motivated!
+  - Check the submission guidelines to avoid last-minute surprises.
   - Back-up your work regularly.
 A loss of data could be devastating.
-  - Check the submission guidelines to avoid last-minute surprises.
+  - Work in a group — it helps to stay motivated!
+  - Take regular breaks and long, deep breaths — a 5-minute break every 30 minutes makes you much more productive and settled.

 - **Check the overall formatting**
   - Title, name, study program, and formalities required by the university guidelines.